-If you’re looking for a new credit card that is best suited for you, there are a few factors to take into consideration.
+If you’re looking for a new credit card that is best suited for you, our credit counseling advice is to research options.
+There are a few factors to take into consideration.
 Interest rates and rewards are among the most popular factors for consumers to research.
 Cash-back credit cards are especially popular, along with flyer miles and gas points.
 To make things easy for you, we’ve outlined the pros & cons of cash-back credit cards.
 Here goes nothing!

 Pros & Cons of Cash-Back Credit Cards

 If you’ve recently reduced credit card debt, the last thing you want is to backslide into the same bad situation.
 So, it’s important to make careful money decisions.
 Cash-back credit cards can be helpful for a lot of consumers, but they can also lead to overspending in an effort to get “free” cash.
 Let’s take a look to help you decide if cash-back credit cards are for you.